 8. Tap Merge, then wait.
 After a few minutes the deleted text messages should reappear on your iPhone.

-Retrieve deleted texts from an iTunes (or Finder) backup
+How to recover deleted texts from an iTunes/Finder backup

-If you haven't been backing up to iCloud but have backed up your phone to iTunes on your Mac or PC (or to Finder, if you're running macOS Catalina), you may be able to recover your text messages from there.
-And even if you think you didn't back up your messages, it's worth a few minutes of your time to try.
+If you can't find a suitable iCloud backup, you may be able to recover your messages from a backup on iTunes (or Finder, if you're running macOS Catalina or later).
+Even if you don't think you backed up your messages, it's worth a few minutes of your time to try.

-- You should see an iPhone icon appear in the top left-hand corner.
+2. In iTunes, you should see an iPhone icon appear in the top left-hand corner.
 Select it.
-(In Catalina, select your device from the lefthand menu bar.)
+In Finder, select your device from the lefthand menu bar.

-- Now choose 'Restore backup'.
-(In Catalina, you'll find this under the General tab.)
+3. Now choose 'Restore backup'.
+In Finder, you'll find this option under the General tab.

-- All the data you previously backed up will now replace the data on your phone.
-It will take a few minutes.
+4. All the data you previously backed up will now replace the data on your phone.
+This will take a few minutes.
 As long as you haven't backed up since deleting those text messages, they should now appear in the normal messaging list on your phone.

-If you've had no luck finding an old copy of the texts in your backups, the next port of call should be your phone provider.
+If you've had no luck finding an old copy of the texts in your backups, the next step should be to contact your phone provider.
 Some companies - although not all - will keep a record of your text messages, and you're entitled to access them.

-If none of the options above works, it's time to go nuclear and employ a third-party software tool.
-Bear in mind that it may cost you a bit, and there is no guarantee it will work - but if you're desperate, this is the next step.
+If you find that the previous options don't help, it's time to go nuclear and employ a third-party software tool.
+Bear in mind that some of these tools come at a price, and there is no guarantee they will work - but if you're desperate, this is the next step.

 The best advice if you're using one of these apps is to do so as quickly as possible.
 The longer you leave it, the more likely it is that you'll have written over the relevant section of memory.

-If everything has worked the way it should, you're currently in possession of several recovered text messages, and wondering what to do next.
+If everything has worked the way it should, you're currently looking at an impeccably well-behaved iPhone containing several recovered text messages, and wondering what to do next.

-For a broader overview of our phone advice, take a look at our iPhone tips feature, which links out to lots of in-depth tutorials.
-And if you're interested in getting a new handset take a look at our roundup of the best iPhone deals.
+For a broader overview of our phone advice, take a look at our iPhone tips feature, which links out to a range of useful, in-depth tutorials.
+And if you're interested in getting a new handset at a bargain price, take a look at our roundup of the best iPhone deals.